Dizarimia/Happyplace/README.md

 Mediums: A short description of the mediums I use in my art.
 Why?
 Someone might find it useful.

+Video: A short, relaxing video of waves against the beach.

 The "colouring" page is for my pages I've given life to.
 Used both as a gallery and as inspiration for new projects.